flapjack/flapjack.io/IMPORTING.md

 ## Importing contacts and entities (CLI)

 The REST API and the `flapjack-populator` script provide a mechanisms for importing contacts and entities in JSON format.
-Here are some command line examples:
+Here are some command line examples for `flapjack-populator`:

     bin/flapjack-populator import-contacts --from tmp/dummy_contacts.json --config /etc/flapjack/flapjack-config.yml
     bin/flapjack-populator import-entities --from tmp/dummy_entities.json --config /etc/flapjack/flapjack-config.yml